-If clinical notes are not in English, you will need to provide a certified translation.
-If payment invoice is not in U.S. dollars, reimbursement will be calculated using the exchange rate at the time the check is processed.
-Payments are tendered in U.S. dollars only.
-Monetary exchange rate fees, translations costs, postage, return travel to the U.S., and other non-medical fees are not reimbursable.
+What you must pay when Services that are covered for you you get these services If clinical notes are not in English, you will need to provide emergency services, a certified translation.
+If payment invoice is not in U.S. worldwide urgently needed dollars, reimbursement will be calculated using the services, and worldwide exchange rate at the time the check is processed. emergency transportation Payments are tendered in U.S. dollars only.
+Monetary services combined. exchange rate fees, translations costs, postage, return travel to the U.S., and other non-medical fees are not reimbursable.